-ector & er (CEO)

-na as Chief Operating Officer in played a leading role in the clinical as well as the executive management of the company.
-Prior to he Chief Operating Officer for SPRI Clinical Trials, an internaorganization servicing the biotechnology and pharmaceutical the successful expansion of the business in the emerging kets.
-Over the years, Mr Lehman has held various positions of y in clinical development and biotechnology operations, with nanaging large teams across the United States and Europe.
-He indreds of R&D programs in oncology and other therapeutic velopment contributions to a number of now FDA and EMA Lehman is active in a number of industry organizations with a izing clinical research and efficient deployment of R&D expennary shares amount held as at date of sitary Receipts (ADR) as at date of unt held as date of resignation
+Mr Matthew Lehman - Former Executive Director & Chief Executive Officer (CEO) Qualifications - BA and MS Experience and expertise - Mr Lehman joined Prima as Chief Operating Officer in February 2010.
+He has played a leading role in the clinical development of CVac as well as the executive management of the company.
+Prior to joining Prima, he was the Chief Operating Officer for SPRI Clinical Trials, an international contract research organization servicing the biotechnology and pharmaceutical industries, where he led the successful expansion of the business in the emerging Eastern European markets.
+Over the years, Mr. Lehman has held various positions of increasing responsibility in clinical development and biotechnology operations, with extensive experience managing large teams across the United States and Europe.
+He has been involved in hundreds of R&D programs in oncology and other therapeutic areas, including key development contributions to a number of now FDA and EMA approved products.
+Mr. Lehman is active in a number of industry organizations with a strong interest in optimizing clinical research and efficient deployment of R&D expenditure Date of appointment - 24 May 2012 Date of resignation - 9 July 2014 Other current directorships - None Former directorships (in the last 3 years) - None Special responsibilities - None Interests in shares - 1,617,763 fully paid ordinary shares amount held as at date of resignation 32,706 American Depositary Receipts (ADR) as at date of resignation Interests in options - 2,104,441 options amount held as date of resignation

-Mr Marc Voigt - Executive Director & Chief Executive Officer (CEO) 5 Qualifications - MBA Experience and expertise Marc has more than 16 years of experience in the financial and biotech industry, having joined the Prima team in 2011 as the General Manager, European Operations based in Berlin, Germany.
-In M 2012, he became Prima's Chief Business Officer and in November 2012 its Chi Financial Officer, as well as continuing to focus on its European operations.
-Ha started his career at the Allianz Group working in pension insurances and fund moved to net.IPO AG, a publicly-listed boutique investment bank in Frankfurt w was focused on IPOs and venture capital investments.
-Marc then worked for a of years as an investment manager for a midsize venture capital fund based in specialising in healthcare.
-He also gained considerable operational experience serving in different management roles with Revotar Biopharmaceuticals, Capro Bioanalytics and Medical Enzymes AG respectfully, where he handled several ef ving s, he here he number Berlin, while tec cessful licensing transactions and financing rounds.
-Date of appointment Date of appointment Other current directorships cessful licensing transactions and financing rounds. ••• cessful licensing transactions and financing rounds.9 July 2014 Other current directorships Former directorships cessful licensing transactions and financing rounds.
-9 July 2014 None Other current directorships Former directorships (in the last 3 years) cessful licensing transactions and financing rounds.
-9 July 2014 None None
+Mr Marc Voigt - Executive Director & Chief Executive Officer (CEO)

+Qualifications - MBA

+Experience and expertise - Marc has more than 17 years of experience in the financial and biotech industry, having joined the Prima team in 2011 as the General Manager, European Operations based in Berlin, Germany.
+In May 2012, he became Prima's Chief Business Officer and in November 2012 its Chief Financial Officer, as well as continuing to focus on its European operations.
+Having started his career at the Allianz Group working in pension insurances and funds, he moved to net.IPO AG, a publicly-listed boutique investment bank in Frankfurt where he was focused on IPOs and venture capital investments.
+Marc then worked for a number of years as an investment manager for a midsize venture capital fund based in Berlin, specialising in healthcare.
+He also gained considerable operational experience while serving in different management roles with Revotar Biopharmaceuticals, Caprotec Bioanalytics and Medical Enzymes AG respectfully, where he handled several successful licensing transactions and financing rounds.

+Date of appointment - 9 July 2014

+Other current directorships - None

+Former directorships (in the last 3 years) - None

+Special responsibilities - None

+Interests in shares - 7,536,666 fully paid ordinary shares 150 American Depositary Receipts (ADR)

+Interests in options - 1,171,754 options